-The Year 5 general paediatric program is taught at the Prince of Wales Children's Hospital and at the St. George and Sutherland Hospitals.
+The Year 5 general paediatric program is taught at the Prince of Wates Children's Hospital and at the St. George and Sutherland Hospitals.
 Teaching includes some lectures, case conferences, discussion groups, seminars and ward rounds and clinical involvement.
 The main emphasis, however, is on clinical clerking.
 Students are expected to spend one night in four in residence, as well as one weekend per term.
 Assessment is by a multiple choice question paper and a clinical examination.
 Neonatal paediatric experience is integrated with the teaching of Obstetrics and Gynaecology.

-76.111 Paediatrics

-Paediatric medicine and surgery including studies of social aspects of paediatrics, and the prevention of disease and accidents.
-This subject is examined for the last time as part of the six year curriculum in 1978.